Pokémon Go

-Pokémon Go (stylized as Pokémon GO) is a 2016 augmented reality (AR) mobile game, part of the Pokémon franchise, developed and published by Niantic in collaboration with Nintendo and The Pokémon Company for iOS and Android devices.
-It uses mobile devices with GPS to locate, capture, train, and battle virtual creatures, called Pokémon, which appear as if they are in the player's real-world location.
-The game is free-to-play; it uses a freemium business model combined with local advertising and supports in-app purchases for additional in-game items.
-The game launched with around 150 species of Pokémon, which had increased to around 700 by 2021.
+Pokémon Go (stylized as Pokémon GO) is a 2016 augmented reality (AR) mobile game initially developed and released by Niantic, in collaboration with Nintendo and The Pokémon Company for iOS and Android devices.
+It uses the GPS on mobile devices to find, catch, train, and fight Pokémon, and it imitates the player's actual location.
+The game is free-to-play; it uses a freemium business model merged with local advertising and supports in-app purchases for extra in-game items and additionally hosts remote and live events.
+The game debuted with around 150 species, with more species being added gradually.